privacybydesign/irmamobile/README.md

 * Start an emulator or connect a device via USB and run the flutter project: `flutter run` (iOS) or `flutter run --flavor alpha` (Android).
 You can also use Android Studio or Visual Studio Code for this step.
   The alpha flavor on Android does not open universal links.
-If you need to test these, then you need to build the beta flavor (`flutter run --flavor beta`).
+If you need to test these, you need to build the beta flavor (`flutter run --flavor beta`).
 In order to install a beta flavor build, you need to uninstall the Play Store version of the Yivi app.
 Therefore, it is practical to only do this in a simulator or a dedicated test device.
 In case you run the flutter project via Android Studio, you can specify the build flavor in the